Iqbal Symposium

 Allama Muhammad Iqbal Symposium on Islamic Thought & Civilization

-Members of the Muslim community conceived of the annual Muhammad Iqbal Symposium on Islamic Thought and Civilization in an effort to nurture a deeper understanding of the rich history and living tradition of Islamic thought and civilization and its impact on the world we share.
+Members of the Muslim community conceived of the annual Muhammad Iqbal Symposium on Islamic Thought and Civilization to nurture a deeper understanding of the rich history and living tradition of Islamic thought and civilization, and its impact on the world we share.

 The series will aim to:

 The Iqbal Symposium is funded through an endowment at the University of Michigan-Flint.
-If you would like to support this annual symposium through a contribution to the endowment, you can do so by clicking here.
+If you would like to support this annual symposium through a contribution to the endowment, you can do so by going to Michigan Giving.

 Muhammad Iqbal (1877-1938), widely known as Allama Iqbal, was an extraordinary poet and philosopher from South Asia, now Pakistan.
 He received his advanced education from the University of Cambridge and the University of Munich.
 He was fluent in English, Persian, Urdu, Punjabi, and Arabic.
 He was knighted in 1922.